GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 draw and cannot be selected.

 The user has selected the PS stage for viewing and it is rendered in blue to indicate this.
-Below is a tabbed display to allow switching between a summary of the wavefront activity for this draw and the per-wavefront register resources used by the shader, and the shader ISA disassembly.
+Below is a tabbed display: The Information tab shows a summary of the wavefront activity for this draw and the per-wavefront register resources used by the shader.
+The Shader tab shows the shader ISA disassembly and source code, if available.

 The register values indicate the number of registers that the shader is using.
 The value in parentheses is the number of registers that have